 On Facebook and Instagram, you can launch brand-awareness campaigns that improve your reach and recall.
 Facebook recommends using video and carousel ads (which include a series of media) to target users who might be interested in your messaging.
 In fact, you can target audiences by categories such as age, location, gender, interest, and device.
-You can even create ‘lookalike’ audiences of people who are similar to your client’s existing audience so you can reach those who are most likely to convert.
+You can even create ‘lookalike’ audiences of people who are similar to your client’s existing audience, so you can reach those who are most likely to convert.

 On Twitter, you can launch brand-awareness campaigns by promoting your tweets and paying for impressions instead of engagements.
 You set your bid amount per 1,000 impressions and Twitter optimizes your campaign for the best possible reach.

-4. Partner with influencers
+4. Partner with influencers to review your brand

 If you’re having trouble connecting with your target audience, you may want to try reaching them through their favorite creators and influencers.
 Consumers trust recommendations from influencers more than traditional advertisements or even celebrity endorsements.
-Brands earned an average of $7.65 for every $1 spent on influencer marketing in 2017.
+Brands earned an average of $5.78 for every $1 spent on influencer marketing in 2017.

-Similar to guest posting, agents can start influencer-marketing campaigns by finding influencers in their industries and reaching out with partnership ideas.
+Similar to guest posting, agents can start influencer-marketing campaigns by finding influencers in relevant industries and reaching out with partnership ideas.
 You can do this by simply searching relevant keywords on social channels and sifting through the posts for influencer content.

-That’s why brands and publications like KISSmetrics use infographics to increase brand visibility.
+Brands and publications like KISSmetrics use infographics to increase brand visibility.
 In just two years, the company created 47 infographics, like this one about how page-loading time can cost you:

 These infographics generated over 41,000 tweets, 2.5 million visitors, and 41,000 backlinks from 3,700 unique domains.